What is Osteopathy?

 - looks at the whole body, and not just the area(s) where symptoms are felt – there are many possible interactions between the mechanics and function of different and sometimes distant parts of the body, and a global approach is required (cf. article on lesional chains).

 In Australia, Osteopathy is a 5-year university course.
 All Osteopaths are government-registered allied health professionals (for more information, see the AHPRA website).
 All major health funds recognise Osteopathy under their ancillary cover, and a referral is not required for consulting an Osteopath.
-You could also be eligible for a Medicare rebate for up to 5 sessions, which you can discuss with your GP.
+You could also be eligible for a Medicare rebate for up to 5 sessions in a calendar year, which you can discuss with your GP.

 For more information about Osteopathy, don’t hesitate to get in touch (email@example.com or 9481 5338).